Moral Reasoning and the Virtue of Prudence

 What is the relationship between "moral reasoning" (how we conceive what is good and bad) and the virtue of Prudence (how we decide the best choice to make).
 In examining this idea, I hope to gain some insight into how to help people of all ages and stages develop a better sense of prudence.

 The Virtues and Prudence

 Virtue, in a broad sense, can be defined simply as "a good habit".
-However, St. Thomas Aquinas outlined more specifically virtues that apply to the person as a spiritual and ethical being.
+However, Thomas Aquinas outlined more specific virtues that apply to the person as a spiritual and ethical being.
 Aquinas stated that there are three theological virtues and four cardinal virtues.
 Additionally Aquinas posited over fifty other "allied" or "sub" virtues that fall under the 7 primary virtues.
-There are other virtues--knowledge and understanding regulate the speculative intellect, and art and science, along with prudence, regulate the practical intellect--but not all virtues are "moral virtues".
-This being said--most are.
-Virtues are the mean between two extremes, and are habits, meaning one must typically cultivate them through years of practice.
+There are other virtues--knowledge and understanding regulate the "speculative intellect", and art and science, along with prudence, regulate the "practical intellect"--but not all virtues are "moral virtues".
+But most are.
+Virtues are the mean (middle point) between two extremes, and are habits, meaning one must typically cultivate them through years of practice.
 Aristotle discusses this in depth in his Nichomachean Ethics .

 Three Theological Virtues

 The Virtues of Faith, Hope, and Love are called Theological Virtues because